FN-FAL113/MavenBuilds/README.md

 ```

 ## To Do
-- refactoring (cleaning up the mess)
+- refactoring (cleaning up the mess if necessary)
 - modulation
+- move to typescript

 ## Usage
 1. Clone this maven builds repo then extract the zip file